azvval/r-dataset-computers-ml/README.md

 - Some plotting functions in the script (e.g. plotcluster, clusplot) will attempt to open graphical devices; when running non-interactively you may want to wrap plotting code to save figures to files.

 ## Files
-- `main.R` — single-file R analysis (moved/renamed from your original submission).
+- `main.R` — single-file R analysis
-- `archive/AzraSevvalKupeli_VeriMadenciligi_Odev.R` — archived original script copy.
 - `LICENSE` — MIT license.
 - `.gitignore` — R ignores.